christian-belloni/rules_uniffi/README.md

 You'll see three targets defined by this rule,

  - the main "my-library" target, this is what we'll use for code generation
- - the static "my-library-static" target, this will be used for swift interop, for this example you can ignore it
+ - the static "my-library-static" target, this will be used for swift interop
  - the cdylib "my-library-shared" target, this will be used for kotlin interop

 ##